-When beginning the process of developing a plastic component through the injection molding process, one of the top priorities needs to be identifying the type or types of resin to be used on the product.
+When beginning the process of developing a plastic component through the injection molding process, one of the top priorities needs to be identifying the different type or types of resin to be used on the product.
 While there is opportunity to customize the resins to fit the end use of the part, there are a wide variety of resins available, which opens up unlimited possibilities in design and function.

 The first step in the process is to identify the key physical attributes that the end product requires.
 Below is a list of properties the need to be evaluated:

 - Electrical properties

 - Impact Strength

 Next, you will need to choose from a wide variety types of resins.
 With these resin classes you have a variety of products that gives you flexibility to customize your needs.
 It also allows you to match the resin to the part design and mold ability of the part.